-How To Delete Admin User On Mac
+How To Delete Admin Users On Mac ?

 Before removing admin users on Mac, remember once you delete admin users from Mac, you will no longer be able to login using those credentials.
-However, if you have decided to remove admin profiles from Mac you need to keep following things in mind.
+However, if you have decided to remove admin profiles from Mac you need to keep the following things in mind.